-An able and experienced educator is required for a six-month assignment starting March 2020 or as soon as possible thereafter.
-The role involves tutoring one boy, aged 10, in a short-term full-time home school setting.
+An able and experienced educator is required for a one year assignment starting July 2020 or as soon as possible thereafter.
+The role involves tutoring one boy, aged 10, in a full-time home school setting.
 The family are relocating to Montreal and need to ensure that the boy is up to speed with his French before he starts at his local primary.
 The role will suit an energetic, inspiring and knowledgeable Tutor with a passion for football (soccer), and a love of history.

 The Tutor must have excellent French.